augustey/WebCheckers/docs/DesignDoc.md

 ### Application Tier
-The application tier consists of four classes that provide services to the UI tier:
-GameCenter, PlayerLobby, GameWin, and PlayerService.
+The application tier consists of four classes that provide services to the UI tier: GameCenter, PlayerLobby, GameWin, and PlayerService.
 Each of these classes play a central role in the flow of the application.
-GameCenter controls what games are active, PlayerLobby holds the active players, GameWin determines when and how a game ends, and PlayerService provides utility to the respective player.
+GameCenter is the class that controls and keeps track of active games and which players are in a game.
+It has methods to request a new game with specific players, and is able to create a PlayerService application tier class.
+The PlayerService class holds information specific to the player.
+For instance, there are methods that add moves to a list for the player’s current turn.
+On the simpler side of the application tier components there is PlayerLobby.
+PlayerLobby simply keeps track of players that are signed in to the web server, and makes sure that no duplicate or invalid names are present.
+The final application tier class is GameWin.
+GameWin contains the functionality to trigger the end of a game.
+It contains multiple methods relating to the way a game can end, such as no valid moves able to be made, no pieces on the board, or resignation.

+> UML chart

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This